AngelaTaylor87/Employee-Tracker/README.md

 hw12

 # Description
-AS A business owner
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+As a developer I want create a app so that a business owner can be able to view and manage the departments, roles, and employees in their company so they can organize and plan business.

 # Technologies
 • HTML5